Kilimanjaro Climb Rongai Route

 Water

-wish to be extra safe and treat it with your own water purification tablets.
+While the water we provide on Kilimanjaro is suitable for drinking, you may wish to be extra safe and treat it with your own water purification tablets.

 Accommodation

-On this adventure, we spend five nights camping in three-person tents and two nights in a comfortable hotel.
+On this adventure, we spend five nights camping in three-person tents and two nights in a hotel.

 Marangu: Kilimanjaro Mountain Resort (nights 1 and 7)

-Before and after the trek, we stay at the comfortable Kilimanjaro Mountain Resort.
+Before and after the trek, we stay at the Kilimanjaro Mountain Resort.
 Close to Kilimanjaro National Park, it is tucked deep in the banana and coffee plantations of Kyalla village.
 It has two restaurants, plus a bar serving the refreshing Kilimanjaro Lager and banana wine.
 There is also a swimming pool to enjoy when you return from Kilimanjaro.

 Kilimanjaro: Full-service camping (nights 2-6)